my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

   `scope` optional property that takes one or more [language identifiers](https://code.visualstudio.com/docs/languages/identifiers), which makes the snippet available only for those specified languages.
 If no `scope` property is given, then the global snippet is available in **all** languages.

+**Rules for Body:**

+- Enclosed in an array of strings.
+Each entry in the array represents one line of the inserted snippet.

 - Use `$1`, `$2` to specify cursor locations.
-The number is the order in which tabstops will be visited, whereas `$0` denotes the final cursor position.
+The number is the order in which tabstops will be visited, whereas `$0` denotes the <span class="env-green">final cursor position</span>.

   The `body` of the example above has three placeholders (listed in order of traversal): `${1:array}`, `${2:element}`, and `$0`.
 You can quickly jump to the next placeholder with <kbd>Tab</kbd>.